Whether you are new to San Diego or have been living here for a while – you might be wondering where to surf in San Diego for beginners.

 The second surf spot I will cover in this post is La Jolla Shores.
 This is also one of the best beginner surf spots in San Diego.
 Although, I will say it is a step below Tourmaline Beach.

 One of the main reasons La Jolla Shores is so popular for beginners is due to the abundance of surf schools found in the area.
-As such, it’s easy to find lesson to learn to surf to surf San Diego.
+As such, it’s easy to find lessons to learn to surf to surf San Diego.
 Everyday California is probably my favorite surf school found here.
+For 10% off booked surf lessons with Everyday California, use code GOSURF10 online or over the phone.

 Unlike its counterpart point break Tourmaline Beach, La Jolla Shores is a beach break.
 Although, this isn’t necessarily a bad thing.
 I like beach breaks because there are more peaks and more opportunities to catch waves.
 This avoids surfers crowding up in one area as you will often find at point breaks or other crowded San Diego surf spots.
 Because of this, surfers can really spread out along a beach break.
 This gives you more space to learn and catch more waves without other surfers getting in the wave.